Jhonbeltran/animate-chat-node-platzi/README.md

 * 'xhr' : This module is a basic abstraction of ajax.

 * 'body' : With this module we can process the requests reaching the server of different types

+* 'neo-async' : (the new async) this module make easier the workflow with async functions to process the images and create the video